graphops/launchpad-namespaces/README.md

 - [ingress-nginx](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx)<br>
 ingress-nginx is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.
 ### [:monitoring](https://github.com/graphops/launchpad-namespaces/monitoring)
-Adds software for log and metrics collection and visualization, as well as alarmistic.
+This *Namespace* adds software for log and metrics collection and visualization, as well as alarmistic.

 - [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)<br>
 Installs the kube-prometheus stack, a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules